 b.
-By way of exception to a., the options for retaking practical components, work placements and Bachelor's project or Bachelor's thesis are detailed in the relevant work placement manual, teaching regulations or Bachelor's project- or Bachelor's thesis regulations.
+By way of exception to a., the options for retaking practical components, work placements and Bachelor's projects or Bachelor's theses are detailed in the relevant work placement manual, teaching regulations or graduation regulations.

 - 2. The most recent mark will apply in the event of a resit.
 A retake is allowed for both passed and failed units of study. - 3.
-The resit for an interim examination must not take place within ten working days of the announcement of the result of the examination being resat. - 4.
+The resit for a (partial) interim examination must not take place within ten working days of the announcement of the result of the (partial) examination being resat. - 4.
 The Examination Board may allow a student an extra opportunity to sit an examination if that student: - a. is lacking only those credits to qualify for his or her degree; - b. has failed the examination during all the previously offered attempts unless participation in an examination was not possible for compelling reasons.

 The extra opportunity can only be offered if it concerns a written examination, a paper or a take home examination.
-This provision excludes the practical assignments and the Bachelor's thesis or Bachelor's project.
+This provision excludes the practical assignments and the Bachelors's Project or Bachelor's thesis.
 Requests for an additional examination opportunity must be submitted to the Examination Board no later than 1 July.
 If necessary, the method of examination may deviate from the provisions in the study guide.